dccircuit/IGME-235-Spring-2020/projects/project-1.md

 - Notes about the design such as image dimensions you'll need, special notes about how to make updates, things you plan to add for the final version.

 ## Submission and Due-Date
-The site must be placed in a portfolio directory inside of your 235 directory (`http://people.rit.edu/youruserid/235/portfolio/`).
-(Later, if you wish to make this portfolio your public portfolio for prospective employers to look at, we recommend that you move it to a different URL (not within your 235 subdirectory), but you should wait until you get feedback and a grade for the course)
+The site must be placed in the project1 directory inside of your 235 directory (`http://people.rit.edu/youruserid/235/project1/`).
+(Later, if you wish to make this portfolio your public portfolio for prospective employers to look at, we recommend that you move it to a different URL (not within your 235 subdirectory, such as http://people.rit.edu/youruserid/portfolio or just http://people.rit.edu/youruserid), but you should wait until you get feedback and a grade for the course)
 - You should have a prototype version of your portfolio posted to your banjo account (at the URL above) by the date of the Project 1 Prototype Assignment on myCourses.
 Include this link in the comments field.
 - ZIP and upload your portfolio files (so far) as well.
 - Your final submission must also include the URL to your online documentation in the comments field of the dropbox.